The Advising Council and Advising Council Executive Committee

 - Supports an active communications network designed to inform, engage and inspire the advising community

-The Advising Executive Committee is chaired by the Vice Chancellor for Undergraduate Education and includes the Vice Chancellor for Equity and Inclusion, the Vice Chancellor for Student Affairs, the Dean of the Graduate Division, the Letters & Science Dean of Undergraduate Studies, and the Chair of the Committee on Educational Policy of the Berkeley Division of the Academic Senate.
+The Advising Executive Committee is chaired by the Vice Chancellor for Undergraduate Education and includes the Vice Chancellor for Equity and Inclusion, the Vice Chancellor for Student Affairs, the Dean of the Graduate Division, the Letters & Science Dean of Undergraduate Studies, and the Chair of the Undergraduate Council of the Academic Senate.
 The Associate Vice Chancellor for Admissions and Enrollment attends meetings of the Advising Executive Committee as a non-voting member.

 The Advising Council is chaired by the Vice Chancellor for Undergraduate Education and includes the L&S Dean of Undergraduate Studies, the Directors of Advising in the five undergraduate colleges and the Haas Undergraduate Program, the Associate Dean of Students, a representative designated by the Vice Chancellor for Equity and Inclusion, a representative designated by the Vice Chancellor for Student Affairs, a representative designated by the Dean of the Graduate Division, a representative designated by the Vice Chancellor for Undergraduate Education, four faculty representatives from the Academic Senate, a student representative from the Graduate Assembly, a student representative from the ASUC.
 In addition, the Vice Chancellor for Undergraduate Education may designate additional staff representatives as appropriate to ensure representation across the campus.